Meet the Therapist: Jane Jiggens

 I love being a therapist.
 Using my counselling skills and skills as a person is wonderful.
 I have always been interested in psychology and the brain, so it’s perfect for me.
-Also when a client moves from a painful place to a place where they feel lighter and able to face the world once more – that is the best feeling!!
-I can’t stop grinning then.
+Also, when a client moves from a painful place to a place where they feel lighter, empowered, understanding and able to face the world once more, that is very rewarding for me.

 What is less pleasant?

-The way counsellors in general are undervalued and are expected to work for free.
-Also there are minimal jobs available for counsellors, even though counselling is needed and proven to work.
+The way counsellors in general are undervalued and expected to work for free.

 How long you’ve been with welldoing.org and what you think of us?